morganthomas/winning-arguments/winning-arguments.md

 The sequent ((Pa or Pb) entails Pa, Pb) is valid.
 It states that it is incoherent to assert (Pa or Pb) while denying both Pa and Pb.

 We have finished introducing the notion of multiple conclusion sequents.
+Let us proceed to the rules of classical logic.

+The rules of classical logic are the rules that state what sequents are valid according to classical logic.
+A sequent is valid according to classical logic if and only if it can be deduced according to these rules.

+The first rule of classical logic states that any statement entails itself.
+For any statement **A**, (**A** entails **A**) is a valid sequent.

 TODO